 The Company is fine tuning its processes to ensure continuous production on its 1,000 barrel per day plant and continuing with its expansion project to increase production capacity by an additional 3,000 barrels per day.
-Revenue generation during the quarter ended November 30, 2019 of \$100,532 represents the sale of hydrocarbon products to refineries of \$41,810 and sales of asphalt to the State of Utah amounting to \$58,722.
+Revenue generation during the quarter ended February 29, 2020 of \$68,509 represents the sale of hydrocarbon products to refineries of \$31,731 and sales of asphalt to the State of Utah amounting to \$36,778.
 Prior to August 31, 2019, we had only sold test production to determine the quality of our processed product.
-We commenced commercial production during the first quarter of fiscal 2020 (the quarter ending November 30, 2019) and expect to increase our revenue from the sale of hydrocarbon products during the second quarter of 2020.
+We commenced commercial production during the first quarter of fiscal 2020 (the quarter ending November 30, 2019).
+Due to the Covid-19 pandemic, and the recent volatility in oil prices, the Company reduced operations to a single shift per day to maintain production with the intention of storing product until hydrocarbon prices stabilize

-The cost of sales during the three months ended November 30, 2019 and 2018 consists of; i) advance royalty payments which expire at the end of the calendar year two years after the payment has been made; and ii) certain production related expenses consisting of labor and maintenance expenditure.
-During the current period, production related costs have been expensed as the plant expansion has been completed and we expect to generate commercial production in the second fiscal quarter.
+The cost of sales during the three months ended February 29, 2020 and February 28, 2019 consists of; i) advance royalty payments which expire at the end of the calendar year two years after the payment has been made; and ii) certain production related expenses consisting of labor and maintenance expenditure.
+During the current period, production related costs have been expensed as the plant expansion has been completed and we expect to generate commercial production when the oil markets stabilize.